Livestreaming e-commerce in China: Market size in China

 After a three-year development period between 2016 and 2018, China’s livestreaming e-commerce industry became popular in 2019.
 Today, it is a well-established ecosystem which in 2020 counted over 8,800 companies and 1.23 million live hosts, known in China as Key Opinion Leaders (KOLs), according to Shanghai-based new retail research firm iResearch.
 In 2020, the top two KOL, Austin Li and Viya, alone, sold 9.1 Million RMB in Alibaba's Single's Day pre-sale.

 According to the 47th Statistical Report on China’s Internet Development, released in February 2021 by China Internet Network Information Center (CNNIC), the number of livestream e-commerce users was 388 million by 2020, accounting for roughly 40% of the Chinese internet population.

 The industry exceeded the one-trillion RMB threshold by the end of 2020, according to KPMG and AliResearch.
 While the growth of the sector is diminishing year after year, China’s live commerce market is forecast to continue growing.
 From 31 March 2020 to 31 March 2021, GMV on Taobao Live was 6.7% of the total transaction volume for Alibaba’s online marketplaces in China.
 In 2020, live commerce accounted for 10.6% of the country’s total online retail market.

+The livestreaming trend has particularly benefited sales of agricultural products through e-commerce, with streamers presenting live tastings.

+The rapid expansion of China's live streaming e-commerce industry has dramatically changed consumer buying behavior.
+The main reason is that the interactive nature of live streaming enhances consumer trust and engagement.
+At the same time, live e-commerce has promoted and influenced consumers' shopping willingness through vivid price attraction.